 Swayed by the beauty of Prague and the electric atmosphere of its people’s hard-won freedom, Anne Marie took a detour from music, and became part of Czechoslovakia's exciting business and cultural climate.
 She founded a staffing and training company which served the vast number of multinationals streaming into the new free markets of Central Europe.
 Her enterprise became one of the leading staffing companies in Prague.

 Anne Marie's beloved husband passed away during their time in Prague.
 After many wonderful years in Europe, it was not the same without John.
 Anne Marie sold her company to a global staffing firm and repatriated to her hometown of Omaha.
-There she has resumed her musical career and cherishes her time spent with family.
+There she has resumed her music career, teaches singing and speaking voice lessons, and cherishes her time with family.

 Anne Marie speaks English and French fluently, and has a working knowledge of Czech and Italian.
 She serves on the board of the Alliance Française d'Omaha, and was its president from 2014 to 2018.
 Her love for languages, culture, music, and art is infused in every aspect of her life.